 If your office/facility would like training to implement the Clear Coverage authorization submission process, please contact your Provider Service Representative.

-PA Forms and services requiring Prior Authorization based upon regulatory and contractual requirements can be accessed on the Molina Healthcare website at www.molinahealthcare.com
+- 2. PA Forms and services requiring Prior Authorization can be accessed on the Molina Healthcare website at www.molinahealthcare.com.

-- 1. Choose New Mexico;
+- a.
+Choose New Mexico;

-- 2. For Health Care Professionals;
+- b.
+Choose Health Care Professionals;

-- 3. Forms; and
+- c.
+Forms; and

-- 4. "Frequently Used Forms."
+- d.
+Frequently Used Forms.